Solve the really important problems by reclaiming your whole mind.

 German minne “love,” originally “loving memory.”

 Even on a biological level, this makes sense.
 From the very beginning, the human embryo’s head is tucked tightly into the heart chamber, slowly unfurling as it develops.
 In the fully formed human, this connection is maintained through nerve endings that travel from the brain to the walls of the heart, ensuring constant communication.
 As a result, mental health can have a dramatic effect on heart health and vice versa.
-So, why do we walk around in the world forgetting that our MIND is the whole package—the unified strength of brain and heart?
+So, why do we walk around in the world forgetting that our MIND is the whole package—the unified strength of the heart-mind?

 If we are to function at our best, we need to see the reality that the mind remains whole, always connected to the heart center.
 The art and practice of creating a more beautiful mind begins with recognizing this integration, and leading and communicating from that place of wholeness.